 It’s a wonderful feeling.

-But the most spectacular sign of spring having come upon us is the family of black swans that lives in our pond.
+But the most spectacular sign of spring having come upon us is the family of black swans that lives in our pond where we are work-exchanging.
 The black male (Seth) has been a friend to the property for a number of years, and recently found himself a mate (Sadie), who we stole glimpses of now and again.
 She then disappeared for a number of weeks, only to emerge the other day with six beautiful grey balls of fluff – their progeny.

 We now see them quite frequently, swimming about the pond, teaching their little signets to swim, fish, forage, and eventually – fly.